Gitpiff/Blueprint-Manager/README.md

     }
     ```

-* Successful Response when there is no logged in user
+* Successful Response when there is no logged in Project Manager
   * Status Code: 200
   * Headers:
     * Content-Type: application/json